 Grants under the U.S. Ambassador's Fund will only support activities in the following priority areas:

 - Wildlife Conservation: Activities that lead to both tangible and intangible benefits for the communities; enhanced wildlife conservation and biodiversity by providing venues for education, research, and by providing habitat for threatened species in Pakistan.

 - Women Issues: The projects in rule of law or women's economic empowerment that will help improve the status of disadvantaged women.

 - Cultural Preservation:Projects that intend to preserve key elements of Pakistan's rich customs and heritage.
 Desirable projects include preservation of languages & dialects, cuisine, aesthetics (art, music, dances, fashion), architecture (including renovation of buildings declared as heritage sites by Government of Pakistan), and recreational activities (festivals, holidays and sports).

 - Entrepreneurship:The projects that promote the development of entrepreneurship in Pakistan.

 - Water Sanitation & Hygiene: Community-based projects that combine water system improvements with public education aimed at improving hygiene practices.

-Applications are especially encouraged from underrepresented geographic areas (i.e. where USAID in not currently implementing large programs), especially Balochistan, the Northern Areas, Gilgit-Baltistan and AJK.
+Applications are especially encouraged from under represented geographic areas (i.e. where USAID is not currently implementing large programs), especially Balochistan, Gilgit-Baltistan and AJK.

 Any application that is not compliant with this criteria will not be accepted.